artcuddy/project5-foodsnap-backend/README.md

 ### Deployment to Heroku

 1. On the Heroku dashboard create a new app
-2. On the resources tab go to the add on section and search heroku postges, select with payed tiered plan.
+2. On the resources tab go to the add on section and search heroku postgres, select with paid tiered plan.
-3. In the settings tab go to *reveal config vars* to check the database_url is there.
+3. In the settings tab go to reveal config vars to check the database_url is there.
 4. Return to workspace
 5. Install the heroku database
 ```